Sticks and stones

 The CryptO'pinion?

 Sleeping Gods Lie has some interesting ideas but it's not perfect.
 The character integration should have been more inclusive with more depth.
-This aspect is nothing more than a way to pass on information rather than any kind of interaction.
+As is, it's only used to pass on information rather than any interaction.
 Also, the weird pebble-throwing battles are initially amusing but soon wear thin.
 Thankfully, progression comes thick and fast therefore very rewarding because the game gets better once you've found better weaponry.

 There's no denying that this is an enthralling adventure and I loved exploring the lands wondering what I may find.
 If you have lots of time to set aside, this is definitely something to dig your heels into over a weekend.
 A fast-paced adventure that's perfect for explorers who are looking for something different in a weird, new world.